Research & Thought Leadership

 In March 2020, IRAS published our first annul Update on SDG Reporting in South Africa, in response to growing local interest in what companies have taken the lead on linking the United Nations Sustainable Development Goals (SDGs) to their business practices and/or social responsibility programmes.
 In the end, we identified 90 JSE-listed companies (of 320) that at least mentioned the SDGs in their annual reporting.
 Of these 68 made some form of specific mention of what they intend to do to address one or more of the SDGs, while 59 of these provided specific targets and progress against prior year targets.
 (Click on the pdf icon to the left of the report to download the document).

-It is our intention to not only update both of the above-mentioned research reports, but to also publish a "2020 Updated on ESG/Sustainability Assurance in South Africa" research report by the end of June, and at least one additional (unidentified as of yet) thought leadership article in August, and another in November.
+It is our intention to not only update both of the above-mentioned research reports, but to also publish a 2021 Update on ESG/Sustainability Assurance in South Africa by the end of July, and at least one additional (unidentified as of yet) thought leadership article every second month.
 In doing this research, and sharing it with our network of stakeholders in SA and abroad, it is our hope that IRAS will be viewed as an important source of ESG and Integrated Reporting guidance materials.